-While movies such as 2015’s “Avengers: Age of Ultron” have done incredibly well in China, this year’s biggest hit ($526 million gross) was actually “The Mermaid,” a comedy about an assassin mermaid who falls in love with the corrupt real estate developer she’s supposed to kill.
+Keep in mind that while foreign movies such as “Avengers: Age of Ultron” have done incredibly well in China, that year’s biggest hit ($526 million gross) was actually “The Mermaid,” a comedy about an assassin mermaid who falls in love with the corrupt real estate developer she’s supposed to kill.
 It is a very Chinese movie — and one that never would have been made in Los Angeles.

 (originally published in LA Times, link here).

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.